 The sorrow was sharp and painful, like a knife.
 The feeling of personal loss.
-Something he had never experienced before and—with the way Maria was reacting—something Maria had never experienced either.
+Something he had never experienced before and—based on the way Maria was reacting—something Maria had never experienced either.

 A hand on his shoulder dragged Werner out of the whirlpool of heartache.
 Gilbert was standing beside him with an expression of concern.

 “You look like you’ve seen a ghost, Werner.
 What’s going on?”

 Werner looked past Gilbert towards the colonel.
 Von Spiral was still handcuffed rigidly beside Stein, but was now gawking at Werner with incredulity.